Veterinary Pet Surgery

 Spay/Neuter Procedure

-recommend all dogs and cats be spayed/neutered to reduce sexual instincts, unwanted behaviors, and the chances of infection and disease.
+We strongly recommend all dogs and cats be spayed/neutered to reduce sexual instincts, unwanted behaviors, and the chances of infection and disease.
 This procedure is usually performed between 6-9 months of age and each patient’s individual needs are taken into consideration.
 Our veterinarians are highly trained to perform spay and neuter procedures.
 We guarantee your companion will be closely monitored, safe, and comfortable throughout the entire procedure and recovery period.

 Neutering involves the surgical removal of the testicles.
 This procedure will lessen aggressive behaviors, decrease the desire to roam, and prevents testicular cancer and prostate disease.
 We will perform a pre-operative physical exam and blood testing to ensure safety during surgery and while under anesthesia.
 Typically, recovery is simple with minimal aftercare.